 1

 Pinterest, magazines, or rooms you love.
-Identify colors that appeal to you.
+Identify colors that appeal to you and note any Pantone, RAL, or premium brand references.

 2